samalyarov/de-pipeline-spark-airflow-k8s/README.md

 - **PySpark**: Distributed data processing and transformation using Spark DataFrames.
 - **Apache Airflow**: Workflow orchestration with dynamic DAGs, task dependencies, and retries.
-- **Kubernetes**: Spark jobs are submitted and monitored as Kubernetes resources for scalability and reliability.
+- **Kubernetes**: Spark jobs are submitted and monitored as Kubernetes resources for scalability and reliability (using `SparkKubernetesOperator` and `SparkKubernetesSensor`)
 - **AWS S3**: Data lake storage for raw and processed data using the `s3a` protocol.
 - **Greenplum**: Analytical database integration via external tables for downstream analytics.
 - **Environment Variables & Security**: All sensitive credentials are loaded from environment variables using `.env` files (never committed to source control).